-Phase 2 study in pediatric patients with GHD
+Results from Phase 2 trial in pediatric subjects with GHD

-On July 30, 2015, we announced positive top-line results from a six-month Phase 2 study to evaluate the safety and efficacy of once-weekly TransCon hGH in 53 treatment-naïve, pre-pubertal children with GHD.
-The Phase 2 pediatric study was conducted to investigate the safety, tolerability, pharmacokinetics, pharmacodynamics and efficacy of TransCon hGH in treatment-naïve pre-pubertal children with GHD.
-The Phase 2 pediatric study enrolled patients from across Europe and North Africa who meet internationally recognized criteria for GHD, including short stature as measured by height and height velocity, two hGH stimulation tests, a bone age evaluation, and IGF-I levels below -1 standard deviation score, or SDS.
-Published data from clinical trials of growth hormone and growth hormone analogs suggests that our Phase 2 pediatric study patient demographics are comparable to U.S. and E.U. studies of daily and long-acting growth hormone products.
-The study enrolled 53 patients into the treatment phase and was a 6-month multi-center, randomized, open-label study comparing three dose levels of TransCon hGH (0.14; 0.21; and 0.30 mg hGH/kg/week), administered once per week, to the active control Genotropin (0.21 mg hGH/kg/week), administered as a daily injection.
-The primary efficacy endpoint is annualized mean height velocity at six months.
+We have previously conducted an active-controlled Phase 2 trial that demonstrated TransCon GH was comparable to daily GH in 53 treatment-naïve, pre-pubertal children with GHD.
+The Phase 2 trial was designed to evaluate the safety, tolerability, pharmacokinetics, pharmacodynamics and efficacy of TransCon GH.
+This 6-month multi-center, randomized, open-label trial compared three dose levels of TransCon GH (0.14; 0.21; and 0.30 mg GH/kg/week), administered once per week, to Genotropin at 30 μ g/kg/day (0.21 mg GH/kg/week), administered as a daily injection.
+The primary efficacy endpoint was annualized mean height velocity at six months.

-Mean annualized height velocities among the three dosing levels administered weekly ranged from 11.9 cm for the 0.14 mg/kg/week dose to 13.9 cm for the 0.30 mg/kg/week dose, which were comparable to 11.6 cm for the active comparator, daily injections of Genotropin® at a 0.21 mg/kg/week dose.
+Mean annualized height velocities among the three dosing levels administered weekly were 11.9 cm for the 0.14 mg/kg/week dose, 12.9 cm for the 0.21 mg/kg/week dose, and 13.9 cm for the 0.30 mg/kg/week dose, which were comparable to 11.6 cm for the active comparator, daily injections of Genotropin at a 0.21 mg/kg/week dose.